G-Hermanson/Reply_shell_measurements_LL2017/README.md

 This repository includes:

-- Spreadsheet (in _.csv_ format) conatining the dataset of Licthig & Lucas paper in addition to novel measurements
+- Spreadsheet (in _.csv_ format) containing the dataset of Licthig & Lucas paper in addition to novel measurements

 - ```R``` scripts and phylogenetic tree file used to run the analyses